Bharat9848/notes/java.md

  ## Java NIO
   - Design: ServerSocketChannel have serverSocket and allow registering of selector with particular mode that are READ|WRITE|LISTEN.
 Selector is a thread which selects among many sockets whichever is data ready.
 Selector listens to server socket for any new client connection.
 ServerSocketChannel.accept returns a new SocketChannel(client connection). we can register same selector to new client socketChannel as well.
 SocketChannel get notified whenever ready by selector.
 SocketChannel have read and write API whenever it's ready to send or recieve in ByteBuffer.
+  - `FileChannel` have `transferTo` method which avails linux zero-copy functionality.
+It allows data to be transfered to socket without crossing kernel to user space for file reading and then again user to kernel space for socket writing.

+ ## JVM Parameter
+  - `-Xss` specifies stack size for threads.

+ ## Just In-Time compilation
+  - It does most of the performance optimization in few minutes or equivalent of 10000 cycle of an operation.
+  - It inline more and more methods for long running programs
+  - Unroll loops: JIT compilation unrolls a loop to make it sequential.

 ## Java 7
  - Read about phasers